How do I pursue a grievance against QUT

 Most grievances are resolved informally, through discussion with the involved parties.

 A student is strongly encouraged to resolve matters as soon as possible and directly with the person/s concerned.

-Students are encouraged to review relevant policies and procedures and may seek information, advice and support as appropriate from the Student Ombudsman and/or from relevant school/faculty/division/institute and services such as Student Business Services, Equity Services, the Counselling Service, and the QUT Student Guild.
-For Higher Degree Research students this can include the Research Student Centre or the Faculty research support office.
+Students are encouraged to review relevant policies and procedures and may seek information, advice and support as appropriate from the Student Ombudsman and/or from relevant school/faculty/division/institute and services and departments such as HiQ, Equity and Student Counselling and the QUT Student Guild.
+For higher degree research students this can include the Research Student Centre or the Faculty research support office.

 After seeking information and advice in relation to a matter of concern, a student may: